-Fortunately, many diaper brands have taken a route to biodegradable or eco-friendly diapers that are going to make our lives easier and healthier.
-So, how good are these to the environment?
+Recently, many diaper brands have taken a route to biodegradable or eco-friendly diapers that are touted as a healthier and more eco-friendly alternative to diapering.
+But do we really know how good these are to the environment?
 Before we discuss that, we need to know, what goes into these biodegradable diapers:

-Off late, it is observed that many brands are adding a “biodegradable” label on their packaging to give off an eco-friendly and sustainable vibe; when in fact, they are not.
-Since in India, there is no certifying authority as of now there is no way of knowing if you high price tag you paid for those disposable diapers are actually biodegradable.
-Coming back to how these biodegradable diapers are effective to the environment; they normally take 2-4 months to decompose in a commercial compost setting.
-The Guardian states that an eco-friendly diaper takes around 50 years to decompose in a landfill setting.
-50 years are no less but much better than the regular single time diapers that take around 500 years.
+Off late, it is also observed that many brands are adding a “biodegradable” label on their packaging to give off an eco-friendly vibe; when in fact, they are not.
+Since in India, there is no official certifying authority for biodegradable diapers, there is no way of knowing if you high price tag you paid for those disposable diapers are actually biodegradable.

-So, are biodegradable diapers the best?
-Although it is way better than the disposable diapers, biodegradable diapers have their own drawbacks as mentioned above.
+So, are biodegradable diapers really good for us?
+Although they may be better than commercial disposable diapers, biodegradable diapers have their own drawbacks as mentioned above.
 That leaves us pondering to what choice do mothers have for a truly green and healthy diapering solution?

 With all this and more, perhaps being a responsible mother and an Earthling for this generation is not that difficult after all!